silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/01_Data_Model_and_ORM.md

 When rebuilding the database schema through the [api:SS_ClassLoader] the following additional properties are automatically set on the `DataObject`.

 *  ID: Primary Key.
-When a new record is created, SilverStripe does not use the database's built-in auto-numbering system.
-Instead, it will generate a new `ID` by adding 1 to the current maximum ID.
+This will use the database's built-in auto-numbering system on the base table, and apply the same ID to all subclass tables.
 *  ClassName: An enumeration listing this data-class and all of its subclasses.
 *  Created: A date/time field set to the creation date of this record
 *  LastEdited: A date/time field set to the date this record was last edited through `write()`